raccommode/OpenBlackJack/README.md

 # OpenBlackJack

-OpenBlackJack is a single-player Blackjack API built with FastAPI.
-It supports guest games, account creation with automatic $1000 credit, and persistent balances backed by SQLite.
+OpenBlackJack is a single-player Blackjack API built with FastAPI alongside a mobile-first web client.
+The default interface plays entirely in the browser, saving your bankroll locally for instant, account-free sessions while the API still exposes authentication endpoints for integrations.
 Automatic backups are created inside the container while the service is running.

 ## Features

-- Casino-style 8-deck Blackjack shoe with hit and stand actions
+- Casino-style 8-deck Blackjack shoe with hit, stand, double, and split actions
-- Responsive web interface served from `/` for instant play on desktop and mobile
+- Responsive web interface served from `/` and tuned for portrait play on iPhone and other mobiles
-- Optional authentication with username and password (no email required)
-- Automatic $1000 credit on signup and balance tracking for authenticated users
-- Guest games without signup or login
+- Browser-saved bankroll with automatic persistence via local storage—no signup or connection required
+- Optional authentication endpoints remain available for API clients that want server-side balance tracking
 - Automatic SQLite backups created every minute
 - Dockerized deployment with persistent volume for data and backups